ZUGFeRD/quba-viewer/README.md

 =============

   * While XRechnung, EN16931 and below should work, not all FX attributes/elements of the Extended Profile have yet been mapped, feel free to [report missing ones](https://github.com/ZUGFeRD/quba-viewer/issues)
-  * Printing XML does not yet work
+  * The example window can currently not be closed